Gradient Correction in Federated Learning with Adaptive Optimization: Experiments

-These findings are further substantiated by the communication per client plots in Figure~\ref{fig:tracking_rate}.
-The plots highlight that \textit{the appropriate $Y$ values not only reduces communication overhead but also maintains superior performance compared to all other configurations and baseline methods}.
-This advantage underscores the robustness of parameter tracking in {\tt FAdamGT}, which effectively balances communication efficiency and convergence.
-By leveraging a reduced set size \( Y \), {\tt FAdamGT} achieves steady improvements over baselines while preserving its performance.
+These findings are further substantiated by the run time plots in Figure~\ref{fig:tracking_rate}.
+The plots highlight that \textit{the appropriate $\widetilde{S}$ values not only reduces communication overhead but also maintains superior performance compared to all other configurations and baseline methods}.
+This advantage underscores the robustness of {\tt FAdamGC}, which effectively balances communication efficiency and convergence.
+By leveraging a reduced set size \( \widetilde{S} \), {\tt FAdamGC} achieves steady improvements over baselines while preserving its performance.